Mental health nursing: Pediatric mental health nursing

 Nurses are vital to the evaluation and treatment of children with mental illness.
 Pediatric mental health nursing is the treatment/nursing of mental illness in pediatric patients.
 Family nurse practitioners (FNPs) are typically expected to evaluate and treat pediatric patients struggling with their mental health.
 One out of five children experience a mental disorder in a given year, but only 20% receive treatment of said disorder.

-Education

-The Institute of Pediatric Nursing (IPN) began working, in 2011, to reinstate the pediatric nursing curriculum in undergraduate nursing programs (BSN).
-Pediatric Mental Health nurses must first become an RN and then pass their Certified Pediatric Nurse exam after gaining experience in a pediatric facility.
-Pediatric nurses may then choose to specialize in mental health or return to school for their masters as a mental health nurse practitioner.

 Profession status

 Canada

 The registered psychiatric nurse is a distinct nursing profession in all of the four western provinces.
 Such nurses carry the designation "RPN".
 In Eastern Canada, an Americanized system of psychiatric nursing is followed.
 Registered Psychiatric Nurses can also work in all three of the territories in Canada; although, the registration process to work in the territories varies as the psychiatric nurses must be licensed by one of the four provinces.

 Ireland

 In Ireland, mental health nurses undergo a 4-year honors degree training programme.
 Nurses that trained under the diploma course in Ireland can do a post graduation course to bring their status from diploma to degree.